Why do the most advanced drone defense systems stop working?

 Natalia Kotlyar draws attention to the fact that the publication of confidential information about concluded contracts in open sources is unacceptable.

-It is quite obvious that no sane person will publicly say what security systems and where exactly he uses.
+It is quite obvious that no sane person will publicly talk about what security systems and where exactly he uses.
 For objective reasons, this is completely confidential data, and its disclosure is simply a crime.
-The same goes for disputes around the publicity of tenders.
+The same series includes disputes around the publicity of tenders.
 If they are completely open, then they are equivalent to a "open secret".

 Earlier, the P. G. Demidov Yaroslavl State University began developing miniature analogues of electromechanical microwave switches designed for small-sized radar systems and communication systems for unmanned aerial vehicles (UAVs).